nguyenthanhan201/convenience-core/README.md

 `yarn parse-css` to parse _.css to _.cjs file,
 Then, go to the 'plugin/index.cjs' file, import the component that you've just developed into addComponent section.

-### Release new version
+## Release new version

-- Create Merge Request to `main` branch.
-The release branch will trigger CI/CD process after change.
-- To release new version, you have to commit with prefix ( fix(pencil): , feat(pencil):, perf(pencil):, ...).
+- Create Merge Request to `master` branch.
+The release branch will trigger CI/CD process after change (this action will public package).
+To release new version, you have to commit with prefix ( fix(pencil): , feat(pencil):, perf(pencil):, ...).
 More info: https://github.com/semantic-release/semantic-release
+- Create Merge Request to `release-storybook` branch.
+The release branch will trigger CI/CD process after change (this action will public storybook).